Nonexistence of extremals for the adjoint restriction inequality on the hyperboloid: The two-sheeted hyperboloid

-\begin{proof} This is contained in \cite{Fo}*{pg.
-754-755}.
-We will restrict attention to the case $s=1$, but the other cases follow in the same way, or by the use of scaling.
-Observe that
+\begin{proof} The proof of \eqref{upper-bound-two-sheeted-p4} is analogous to the argument in \cite{Fo}*{pp. 754-755}.
+We restrict attention to the case $s=1$, but the other cases follow in the same way or by the use of scaling.